shrayanchummu/Contact-Manager/README.md

 # Contact Manager Backend

 Welcome to the Contact Manager Backend repository!
-This project provides a robust backend solution for managing contacts through a RESTful API.

 ## Table of Contents